decred/dcrdocs/docs/faq/wallets-and-seeds.md

 #### 7. What is the difference between a testnet and mainnet public key address?

 A public key address, also called Pay-To-Pubkey (P2Pk), can be identified with its 2-byte prefix which identifies the network and type.
-A mainnet public key address starts with the letters `Dk` while a testnet public key address[^11507] starts with the letters `Tk`.
+A mainnet public key address starts with the letters `Dk` while a testnet public key address starts with the letters `Tk`.
+For details on address types, see the see the [address details](advanced/address-details.md) page.

 ---

-#### 8. What are the different types of addresses?

-The most commonly used address currently is the Pay-to-PubkeyHash (P2PKH) type, which is used to send DCR to a single address.
-Other address types require signatures from multiple parties (multi-sig), signatures created within specified time limits, or other more complex constraints.
-For details on various address types, see the see the [address details](../advanced/address-details.md) page.

 #### 9. I have lost my seed.
 What can I do?